 Biochemistry#

-As the amount of CO2 in the atmosphere has risen, a substantial portion (as much as 26%) has been absorbed by the ocean.
-The result is that the ocean has become more acidic (that is, the ocean pH has decreased).
-Increasing ocean acidity makes it harder for corals and plankton to form calcium carbonate, the main mineral that makes up their hard skeletons and shells.
+Ocean biochemistry links physical climate to marine life.
+Measures of changing ocean chemistry include changes in surface‐ocean acidity (pH), phytoplankton abundance, phytoplankton size structure, and subsurface oxygen concentrations.
+Surface ocean pH is a measure of ocean acidification.
+As the amount of CO2 in the atmosphere has increased, a substantial portion (as much as 26%) has been absorbed by the ocean (IPCC, 2021).
+This has caused ocean pH to decline (the ocean has become more acidic).
+This makes it harder for corals and plankton to form calcium carbonate, the main mineral used to build their hard skeletons and shells.
 This adversely impacts coral reefs and shellfish, and threatens other marine ecosystems including pelagic fisheries.

-Subsurface oxygen levels are a critical indicator of marine ecosystem health and functioning.
+Oxygen concentrations in the ocean subsurface are a critical indicator of marine ecosystem health and functioning (IPCC, 2021).
 When oxygen levels decline below the surface, marine habitats can shrink, causing shifts in species distribution.
-This affects marine biodiversity and fisheries, disrupting livelihoods dependent on these resources.
+This affects marine biodiversity and fisheries.
 Subsurface oxygen levels are closely tied to the development of hypoxic “dead zones”, where oxygen concentrations are too low to sustain most marine life.
-Changes in subsurface oxygen are driven by factors such as warming oceans, altered circulation patterns, and nutrient runoff.

 In this section we look at four indicators of change in ocean biochemisty.
 We will create plots and maps that show changes in: ocean pH; Chlorophyll-a concentration estimated from satellite remotely sensed observations of ocean color; estimated median phytoplankton size as derived from satellite remotely sensed sea surface temperature and ocean color data; and subsurface oxygen concentration.